 Tenafly, Englewood, Teaneck and Bogota -- the towns I drive in or through most of the time -- have dozens of doozies.

-Yet, residents of Hackensack and other towns in Bergen County pay the highest property taxes in the nation.
+Yet, residents of Hackensack and other towns in Bergen County pay some of the highest property taxes in the nation.